-All consultation informants indicated that without funding, EADLs can be cost prohibitive, particularly for individuals without third-party insurance (e.g., social assistance, insurance).
-In addition, some funding schemes expire at the 65th birthday of an individual.

-In contrast, the literature outlines that adequate funding facilitates access for long-lasting, good quality devices to meet AT needs in all areas of life.
-This is echoed by 1 informant who highlights that well-designed third-party funding schemes are facilitators to providing equitable access to ATs.

-Table 2: Assessment Instruments for Assistive Technology Device and Service Provision

-Instrument Description Assistive Technology Device Predisposition Assessment (ATD PA) A 66-item consumer form with items matched to the WHO ICF.
-It is an instrument for rehabilitation professionals and people living with disabilities to assist with selecting new or additional AT devices while ensuring an appropriate consumer-technology match.
-Person form: 9-item inquiry on capabilities in functional areas, 12-item inquiry to prioritize where they desire to have the most positive change, and 33-item inventory of consumer psychosocial and personal characteristics • Device form: 12-item inquiry on consumer expectations of a particular type of AT device, and comparisons and rating of up to 3 competing devices Overall recommendations form Follow-up versions of the person form and the device form: Used to assess consumer realization of benefits, not used by consumer and to determine reasons for non-usage Companion professional forms: to gain perspectives of professionals Theoretical Model: MPT model ATD PA emerged from research on non-use and use of ATs by adult users living with various disabilities.
-It is a systematic method for selecting AT devices for individuals living with disabilities to help decrease AT device abandonment.
-Assistive Technology Evaluation and Selection (ATES) Model A model to provide a standardized assessment method for AT device requests.
-Goal Attainment Scaling (GAS) A method of scoring the extent that a patient or client's goals are met through an intervention; it works to standardize measures of individual goals (tasks and goals that are individualized to the client) so that statistical analysis of outcomes can be performed.
-Originally designed for use in mental health, it has been modified for use in rehabilitation.
-Matching Person and Technology (MPT) A tool for matching individuals to an AT product or selection of an AT product distribution program for a region, while considering the person, context, activity, and physical and social environment to avoid poor device matching and subsequent non-use.
-It has been found to be reliable in Australia, Canada, Ireland, and the US.
-Psychosocial Impact of Assistive Devices Scale (PIADS) A 26-item standardized outcomes tool to assess the impact of AT devices on well-being, quality of life, and functional independence of consumers with cross-cultural adaptability.
-Quebec User Evaluation of Satisfaction with Assistive Technology (Quest 2.0) A 12-item standardized outcomes tool with 8-items on AT devices and 4-items on services documenting user satisfaction with AT service provision and products.
-It is intended for use by private and public services managers, researchers, and rehabilitation professionals for analysis of cost-effectiveness, cost-utility, and cost-benefit, and to improve product and service quality.
-Usability Scale for Assistive Technology-Computer Access (USAT-CA) Observational evaluation tool consisting of 114 usability indicators to assess the ability of individuals living with physical disabilities to access computer AT devices.
-The tool uses the HAAT model for interviews.
-The USAT-CA can be used to evaluate selection of computer AT device, trial AT devices, training to match skills to the demands of the device, and follow-up evaluation.

-AT = assistive technology; HAAT = Human Activity Assistive Technology; ICF = International Classification of Functioning, Disability, and Health; MPT = Matching Person and Technology.

-Consumer Products Versus Medical Devices

-Mainstream technologies such as tablets and smartphones offer features and applications that allow them to function as AT devices.
-This opens up the market for the development of products for specific populations of people living with physical disabilities at low prices, thereby increasing their reach.
-However, consultation informants highlighted the challenge payors face with the current definitions of consumer products and medical devices and the ensuing lack of integration.
-Many consumer products are less expensive, and easier to install and maintain than traditional medical-grade EADLs; yet the absence of a medical device classification usually means the device will not be fundable based on a program's criteria.
-In such cases, the out-of-pocket cost of the consumer product may still be a barrier for people living with disability.

-Conversely, consumer products such as smartphones have greater uptake compared to medical-grade ATs as they are found to be more accessible, require less extensive training for the users - particularly as a disability or condition progresses or worsens - and are socially acceptable to the users.
-Adopting universally designed technologies to act in complement to AT devices may be more efficient and allow a diverse population to interact with their environments and devices without stigmatization and/or making adaptations.
-Furthermore, as greater numbers of EADLs continue to stem from consumer products, costs will lower.
-Some clients, independently or perhaps with the help of family and friends, are able to access consumer product EADLs without the intervention of a clinician and without having to navigate the health care system.
-Furthermore, the growing mainstream nature of EADLs contributes to a normalization of ATs.
-The same consumer product that is used by an AT client is also used by people who do not have a disability, creating an attitude shift in terms of acceptability and reduction of stigma.

-Client Funding Criteria

-In some cases, consultation informants noted that some funding agencies require that a specific diagnostic criterion be met for funding, rather than basing the funding decision on an unmet need.
-In other cases, age (e.g., younger than 18 years, older than 65 years) is the criterion to support funding decisions.
+- 450 All consultation informants indicated that without funding, EADLs can be cost prohibitive, particularly for individuals without third-party 451 insurance (e.g., social assistance, insurance).
+In addition, some funding schemes expire at the 65th birthday of an individual. - In contrast, the literature outlines that adequate funding facilitates access for long-lasting, good quality devices to meet AT needs in all areas of life.
+This is echoed by one informant who highlights that well designed third-party funding schemes are facilitators to providing equitable access to ATs. - 455 Consumer Products versus Medical Devices - Mainstream technologies such as tablets and smartphones offer features and applications that allow them to function as AT devices.
+This opens up the market for development of products for specific populations of people living with physical disabilities at low prices, thereby increasing its reach.
+However, consultation informants highlighted the challenge payors face with the current definitions of "consumer products" and "medical devices" and the ensuing lack of integration.
+Many consumer products are less expensive, easier to install and maintain than traditional medical-grade EADLs; yet the absence of a "medical device" classification usually means the device will not be fundable based on a program's criteria.
+In such cases, the out-of-pocket cost of the consumer product may still be a barrier for people living with disability. - 463 Conversely, consumer products such as smartphones have greater uptake compared to medical-grade ATs as they are found to be 464 more accessible, require less extensive training for the users - particularly as the disease progresses, and are socially acceptable to 465 the users.
+Adopting universally designed technologies to act in complement to AT devices, may be more efficient, and allows a diverse population to interact with their environments and devices without stigmatization and/or making adaptations.
+Furthermore, 466 467 as greater numbers of EADLs continue to stem from consumer products costs will lower.
+Some clients, independently or perhaps 468 with the help of family and friends, are able to access consumer product EADLs without the intervention of a clinician and without 469 having to navigate the health care system.
+Furthermore, the growing mainstream nature of EADLs contributes to a normalisation of 470 ATs.
+The same consumer product that is used by an AT client is also used by people who are non-disabled, creating an attitude shift 471 in terms of acceptability and reduction of stigma. - 472 Client Funding Criteria are too Restrictive - In some cases, consultation informants noted that some funding agencies require that a specific diagnostic criterion be met for funding, rather than basing the funding decision on an unmet need.
+In other cases, age (e.g., younger than 18 years, older than 65 years) is the barrier to funding.